Remuneration report 2024

 Short-term incentive plan

-The maximum short-term incentive for the CEO in 2023 was 50% from the annual salary.
-The criteria underlying the 2023 short-term incentive plan were not achieved, and based on them, no remuneration will be paid to the CEO in 2024.
-Criteria for the short-term incentive plan 2022 was achieved partly and the reward on the earning period paid to Ville Taipale in 2023 was the above mentioned EUR 36,343.
+The maximum short-term incentive for the CEO in 2024 was 50% from the annual salary.
+The criteria for the underlying 2024 short-term incentive plan were not achieved, and based on them, no remuneration shall be paid to the CEO in 2025.
+Neither the criteria for the short-term incentive plan 2023 were not reached and the no rewards on the earning period was paid to Ville Taipale in 2024.

 Performance-based Matching Share Plan 2021–2023